Dolby Atmos is one of the most exciting developments in home theater audio in many years.

 3. Sound System

 The final piece in the jigsaw is the sound system.
-This will need to decode the Atmos audio format and play it through connected Dolby Atmos speakers.
+Your hardware must decode the Atmos audio format and play it through connected Dolby Atmos speakers.

 Most receivers made since 2018 will support Atmos – and higher-end devices before this date will likely be fine too.